 - Change management is required but usually deferred.
 No meaningful sales and marketing transformation will happen without a top down commitment to changing compensation, incentives, culture and reengineering processes.
 It’s much easier to outsource the problem to a technology solution, sales training organization, or a content marketing agency than to face up to the pain.
 And most folks take that path, with sub optimal results.

 - Someone needs to define a common financial scorecard for success.
-Teamwork oriented CMOs like Denise Karkos, Chris Hummel of United Rentals and Robin Matlock at VM Ware are pushing past 20th century demand unit waterfall metrics that support linear sales process, handoffs, leakage, and waste by putting sales, marketing and service in conflict with each other.
+Teamwork oriented growth leaders like Denise Karkos, Mike Marcellin at Juniper Networks, Jenna Pipchuck at SMARTtech and Lynne Doherty at Sumo Logic are pushing past 20th century demand unit waterfall metrics that support linear sales process, handoffs, leakage, and waste by putting sales, marketing and service in conflict with each other.
 Instead, these growth leaders advocate metrics focused on quantifying customer engagement, energy created within accounts, team success and customer lifetime value.
-“The Customer Experience is by definition a cross functional exercise that involves sales, marketing, services, and customer care,” according to Chris Hummel, the CMO of United Rentals.
+“The Customer Experience is by definition a cross functional exercise that involves sales, marketing, services, and customer care,” according to Chris Hummel, the author of the book Revenue Operations: A New Way to Align Sales and Marketing, Monetize Data, and Ignite Growth.
 “The only way to get these disparate functions to collaborate is to create incentives to foster a common purpose for working together as a team to grow customer lifetime value.
 It’s up to leadership to use advanced analytics to derive new measures that more accurately quantify the collective engagement, energy, and customer experience our teams are creating within accounts.”

 Until the fundamental issues of leadership, teamwork, common incentives, and information sharing are addressed head on progress will be slow.
 Results will be spotty.
 Experiments will fail.
 And people will be fired.
 Already, both Coke and Paypal have backed away from their “CXO” functional experiments and reestablished the CMO role.
 At the same time, more CMOs are getting fired and median job tenure remains at just over two years as organizations struggle to align the role and expectations of the job with the reality of how the go-to-market model is evolving.